My UEA Story: M A Hussein Wahedally

 Research area: PhD in Applied Statistics

-Bio: M A Hussein Wahedally is a PhD researcher in applied statistics in the School of Computing and Actuarial Sciences.
+Bio: M A Hussein Wahedally is a PhD researcher in applied statistics in the School of Computing Sciences with a degree in Actuarial Science.
 His research investigates the use of big health and actuarial data for understanding mortality and morbidity risks.
 His latest study analyses mortality risks after total hip replacement in the UK

 The Projects – A Brief

 After graduating at the University of East Anglia in Actuarial Sciences degree in 2012, I was offered the opportunity by my current supervisors, Professor Elena Kulinskaya (Professor in Statistics) and Professor Alexander Macgregor (Professor in Genetic Epidemiology), to join their research team, in the Schools of Computing Sciences and Medicine, to do a PhD in applied statistics for medical and actuarial purpose.
 The projects I am involved in consist of the development of mortality risk models for individuals in the United Kingdom after total hip joint replacement (THR) and total knee joint replacement (TKR) using advanced statistical analysis.

 These projects include looking at the short and long term life expectancy after THR and TKR for individuals with different level of health and socio-economic status.
 The outputs of these projects are significant research knowledge that assist actuaries in insurance companies in the pricing of life assurance and pension products and in the allocation of financial benefits and bonuses to customers who had THR and TKR.
 The research outputs equally facilitate joint replacement surgeons in making crucial medical decisions and high-level assessment of THR and TKR patients’ quality of health prior to their surgery.